 Next, to create a new post, click on 我的秀米.
 This process is pretty straightforward.
 Choose from one of many design templates.
-Then, select an image, title, and write your copy.
+Then, select an image, and title, and write your copy.

 WeChat articles can be considered the equivalent of a blog post on a website.
 They are not ads per se and have an informative and/or entertaining character.
 However, WeChat posts will increase your reach, foster community engagement, and boost your SEO.

-That’s because the search engine Sogou, Baidu’s largest competitor, who is recently gaining influence, indexes these posts.
+That’s because the search engine Sogou, Baidu’s largest competitor, which is recently gaining influence, indexes these posts.
 This makes it easier for your brand to rank higher organically and to get more exposure naturally.
 Besides, your article will be ranked in WeChat itself.

 Next, let’s look at specific methodologies to get more user engagement on WeChat.